MantaRayMedia/php-js-map-demo/README.md

 # php-js-map-demo

-This is a proof of concept for simple mapping tool visualization
+This is a proof of concept for simple mapping tool visualization.

 ### Development requirements
 - no database